sedostheatre/sedos.co.uk/input/shows/2022-a-midsummer-night-s-dream.md

 title: A Midsummer Night’s Dream
 year: "2022"
 authors: By WILLIAM SHAKESPEARE
+authors2: Book our final three shows of 2022 together and receive 10% off
 subtitle: A queer look at a classic
 showtimes:
   - time: 2022-09-14 19:30